astronomer/docs/astro/cli/quickstart.md

 Once your project builds successfully, you can access the Airflow UI by going to `http://localhost:8080/` and logging in with `admin` for both your username and password.

-After logging in, you should see the DAGs from your `dags` directory in the Airflow UI.
+After logging in, you should see Astronomer's example DAGs from your `dags` directory in the Airflow UI.

 <div class="text--center">
 <img src="/img/docs/sample-dag.png" alt="Example DAG in the Airflow UI" />
 </div>

 That's all it takes to run Airflow locally using Astro!
-From here, you can manage your entire local Airflow environment directly for your Astro project.
+From here, you can run Astronomer's example DAGs and manage your entire local Airflow environment directly for your Astro project.

 ## Next Steps

 Once you install the CLI, there are a few different paths you can take:

-- To learn more about the available commands in the CLI, see the [CLI Command Reference] or run `astro help`.
+- To learn more about the available commands in the CLI, see the [CLI Command Reference](cli/reference.md) or run `astro help`.
-- To develop your Astro project and configure your local Airflow environment, see [Develop Project](develop-project.md).
+- To create new DAGs, develop your Astro project, and configure your local Airflow environment, see [Develop Project](develop-project.md).
+- To tourbleshoot your local Airflow environment, see [Test and Troubleshoot Locally](test-and-troubleshoot-locally.md).
 - If you're ready to deploy your project to a production environment on Astro, see [Deploy Code](deploy-code.md).